Study the Bachelor of Health Science in Public and Environmental Health, and prepare yourself for a career where you can really make a difference.

 Considerable change in our society means we need to have flexible, intersectoral and problem-solving approaches to a wide range of health issues and contexts as we move further into the digital age.

 Our Public and Environmental Health major is committed to human rights, health equity and social justice, Te Tiriti o Waitangi and te whare tapa whā – the four cornerstones of physical, spiritual, mental, and family environments, and to the Sustainable Development Goals, which advocate for intersectoral, holistic actions to enhance human and planetary health.

 This is part of the Bachelor of Health Science.

-You develop an in-depth understanding of general healthcare, learning alongside other health science students.
+You develop a general understanding of public and environmental health, learning alongside other health science students.

-This year you focus on developing practical skills while deepening your understanding of the values and approaches of health promotion.
+You develop practical skills and further your understanding of the values and approaches of public and environmental health.

-At the heart of your final year is the Health Practice Co-operative paper, 150 hours of workplace experience in organisations involved with health promotion/related initiatives.
+At the heart of your final year is the Health Practice Cooperative paper, 150 hours of workplace experience in organisations involved in public and environmental health.
+Recent placements included:

 There’s a growing need for health professionals to work with Māori.
 That’s why you can include Māori health papers as part of your study and develop the skills to work more effectively with Māori, an essential skill in the diverse health sector in Aotearoa New Zealand.

 Through these papers you gain access to Māori networks and become comfortable working with whānau and Māori communities.
 We encourage all students to include at least one Māori health paper.
 You don’t need to know te reo to enrol in the Māori health papers.

 Our graduates work in the public and private sectors; they are self-employed, advising and designing for sustainability, urban development, equity programmes, Māori and Pacific health.